cezine/ElectricityDemand/README.md

 All the models are evaluated with RMSE(Root Mean Squared Error), which will show how much kWh are off.

+VAR (train1)    : RMSE 8,934.
+MAPE 22%
+VAR (train2)    : RMSE 4,809.
+MAPE 11%
+VARMAX (train1) : RMSE 6,227.
+MAPE 16%
+VARMAX (train2) : RMSE 5,639.
+MAPE 14%

-My best model’s prediction is off by 4,809 kWh, which indicates about 11% of forecasted data points are off on average.
+The best result is observed with using the second version of train set and the VAR model.
+This model's prediction is off by 4,809 kWh, which indicates that about 11% of forecasted data points are off on average.
+It looks like both the seamlessnes and the size of training dataset affect the model performance.

 ![7](./Images/result.png)